Trump to Knesset: 'Historic Dawn of a New Middle East'

 President Donald Trump told Israel's parliament on Monday that his Gaza peace deal offers "the historic dawn of a new Middle East."

-"We gather on a day of profound joy, of soaring hope, of renewed faith, and above all, a day to give our deepest thanks to the Almighty God of Abraham, Isaac and Jacobs," Trump said in his opening remarks.
+"We gather on a day of profound joy, of soaring hope, of renewed faith, and above all, a day to give our deepest thanks to the Almighty God of Abraham, Isaac, and Jacob," Trump said in his opening remarks.

 "And after so many years of unceasing war and endless danger, today the skies are calm, the guns are silent, the sirens are still.
 And the sun rises on a holy land that is finally at peace.